Solar-Tweaks/SolarStats-Old/README.md

 To use it you need to have [NodeJS](https://nodejs.org/en/) installed. *(LTS version is recommended)*

 ## Configuration ⚙️
-At the root of the project create a `config.json` file with the following content: *(You can also find the content of this file in the `config.example.jsonc` file)*
+At the root of the project (or in the same directory as the executable) create a `config.json` file with the following content: *(You can also find the content of this file in the `config.example.jsonc` file)*
 ```json5
 {
   "api_key": "", // Your Hypixel API key (`/api` in game)